A question we see a lot of misunderstanding and confusion over is : Can I Refreeze Thawed Meat?

 - Partially thawed meat is by definition also partially frozen and therefore still extremely cold and well below 40 degrees.
 Nowhere near any temperature danger zone.

-- Partially thawed / partially frozen meat is still at a core temperature that is colder and safer than that of your home refrigerator.
+- Partially thawed / partially frozen meat is still at a core temperature that is much colder and safer than that of your home refrigerator.

 - Partially thawed / partially frozen meat is still at a temperature much colder and safer than meat sold in the fresh meat aisle at a supermarket.